 Surgical removal of the thyroid gland can treat severe hyperthyroidism.
 Doctors often reserve this for individuals who cannot take first-line medications and severe cases of hyperthyroidism.

-Below are frequently asked questions regarding TSH levels
+Below are frequently asked questions regarding TSH levels.

 What levels of TSH are concerning?

-What happens if TSH is high?
+What happens when TSH levels are high?

 High TSH levels indicate that a person has an underactive thyroid, meaning it is not producing enough essential hormones.
 Symptoms of hypothyroidism include fatigue, weight gain, and thinning hair.